enzonotario/vitepress-openapi/docs/showcase/index.md

 # Showcase

-List of websites people are building with VitePress OpenAPI.
+List of APIs Docs built with VitePress OpenAPI:

 <ShowcaseList />